 - Eggs: Eggs are the main performer in this recipe by adding structure and texture.
 You need 3 eggs total.
 2 whole eggs + 1 egg yolk for the filling, then save that last egg white for an egg wash on the crust.
 Brush the egg wash on the pie crust *after* blind baking.
 I usually add it just to the pie crust edges, but brushing it all over the bottom of the pie crust as well helps seal it from the wet brownie batter.
 That means more CRISP!

-- Unsweetened Cocoa Powder: All of the chocolate flavor comes from cocoa powder, so you don’t need baking chocolate like this brownie recipe.
+- Unsweetened Cocoa Powder: All of the chocolate flavor comes from cocoa powder, so you don’t need baking chocolate like this brownies recipe.
 Baking chocolate adds wonderful chocolate flavor to brownies, but you may not always have it on hand.
 Cocoa powder is usually a more common and convenient ingredient.
 You can use natural or dutch-process.